JCJC’s music department hosts Spring Recital Series

 Email Address: email@example.com

-ELLISVILLE – A musical feast is being offered on Friday’s at Jones County Junior College.
+ELLISVILLE –A feast of music from across the ages and around the world is being offered on Friday’s in March and April at Jones County Junior College.
 The annual Spring Recital Series features a variety of musicians and vocalists entertaining the audience during the lunch hour.
-This musical event begins on Friday, March 28, at 12:30 p.m. until 12:55 p.m. in the Foote Chapel and will continue on each Friday through April 25, except for Easter weekend.
+This musical event begins on Friday, March 24, at 12:25 p.m. until 12:55 p.m. in the Foote Chapel and will continue on each Friday through April 21.
 All concerts are free and open to the public.
 For more information call the JCJC Fine Arts Department at 601-477-4094 or look online at: http://www.jcjc.edu/programs/finearts.

 MORE ABOUT MUSICIANS: